mvolkmann/blog/src/flutter.md

 - The default linting rule settings related to use of the `const` keyword are incredibly annoying!
-  I wish Dart could figure out what should be `const` on its own so we don't need to litter our code with that keyword.
+  I wish Dart could figure out what should be `const` on its own so we wouldn't need to litter our code with that keyword.

-- Needing to pass a `Key` and `BuildContext` to so many things is annoying.
+- The need to pass `context` and `key` in so many places is annoying.

-- When running a Flutter app from VS Code, it seems that the output from `print` function calls goes nowhere.
-  If the same app is run from a terminal, `print` output appears there.

 - Sometimes after a hot reload the simulator will display an error message in yellow text on a red background.
   There may not really be an error in the code.
   Restarting the app can make the problem go away.

-- The need to pass `context` and `key` in so many places is annoying.

 - The error screen shown in the simulator when there is a runtime error displays the message in yellow on a red background.